vaginessa/Unlauncher/README.md

 ## Contributing

 Contributions are welcome!
 Simply open a pull request.
+See the [development guide](./DEVELOPMENT.md) for details.

 If a monetary contribution is more your style, please consider buying [sduduzog](https://github.com/sduduzog) (the author of the original project) a [cup of coffee](https://buymeacoff.ee/sduduzog).